Debtrise/dialer-system2/docs/API.md

 ### Templates

+*Deprecated:* These endpoints remain for legacy integrations but projects are now preferred.

 | Method | Endpoint | Description |
 | ------ | -------- | ----------- |
 | `GET` | `/templates` | List templates.
 Supports filtering by category, visibility and search. |